jdevoo/gen/README.md

         type two consecutive blank lines to exit not supported on windows when stdin used
   -f value
-        zero or more files to attach to prompt where value is the path to the file files with extension .prompt are treated as prompt files with extension .sprompt are treated as system instruction -h    show this help message and exit
+        file to attach where value is the path to the file use extensions .prompt and .sprompt for user and system instructions respectively repeat for each file
+  -h    show this help message and exit
   -json
         response in JavaScript Object Notation
   -m string
         generative model name (default "gemini-1.5-flash") -p value
-        zero or more prompt parameter values in format key=val replaces all occurrences of {key} in prompt with val -s    treat first of stdin or argument as system instruction -t    output total number of tokens
+        prompt parameter value in format key=val
+        replaces all occurrences of {key} in prompt with val repeat for each parameter
+  -s    treat first of stdin or argument as system instruction -t    output total number of tokens
   -temp float